Montana-Media-Arts/MART341WebDesign/_docs/topic-04/01-snooping/page-02.md

 ## Internet Explorer, Edge
 It is very difficult to develop for and with these products.
-It is recommended you use one of the browsers above for the duration of the course.
+We recommend using one of the browsers above for the rest of the course.